-Raising awareness is crucial to preventing any involvement in modern slavery in our businesses and our supply chain.
+Raising awareness is crucial to preventing modern slavery in our businesses and our supply chain.

-The Group ensures that Compliance Model and related Policies and Procedures are implemented and understood across the organisation.
+The Group ensures that the Compliance Model and related Policies and Procedures are implemented and understood across the organisation.
 This is achieved through induction training for all new employees and contractors, which includes a specific section on modern slavery.

-During 2023, focused training was undertaken for the most exposed areas.
 Our specific Code of Ethics e-learning programme has been consistently delivered and remains an integral component of our onboarding process, ensuring all individuals joining the Group align with our ethical standards.